nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User searches for modules.
-2. UNIMods shows a list of modules matching the search terms.
+2. UniMods shows a list of modules matching the search terms.
 3. User requests to show a specific module in the list.
-4. UNIMods shows module information for that module. <br>
+4. UniMods shows module information for that module. <br>
 Use case ends.

 **Extensions**